BinhTran-HCMUT/Discrete-Structure-for-Computing-Assignment/README.md

 There are nine main groups of questions in the assignment that need to be done:
 - Group of questions related to data generalization.
 - Group of questions related to basic statistical description of data.
+- Group of questions related to metadata.
+-